celestron3226/Phoenix_LC/README.md

 # Phoenix_LC

 Deep learning pipeline for land-cover classification in the City of Phoenix.
-The model maps seven classes at 0.3 m resolution from NAIP imagery, a LiDAR-derived canopy height model (CHM), and NDVI, using a U-Net whose encoder is pretrained on the ChesapeakeCVPR land-cover dataset.
+The model classifies seven categories at 0.3 m resolution from NAIP imagery, a LiDAR-derived canopy height model (CHM), and NDVI, using a U-Net segmentation architecture with several pre-trained backbones.

 | code | class    |
 |------|----------|